ajdgem/ajdgem.github.io/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+_wondering what this does XD_
+-This probrbaly just make things look pretty, nothing else but zi'm just going to put this in here-

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ajdgem/this-is-a-test/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.